Tiny termites can do a huge amount of damage to your home. The problem is that you may not even know you have them since they hide so well.

 • Empty your crawl space of debris and pieces of wood.
 Cover the soil’s surface with polyethylene sheeting to reduce the moisture.

 • Look at all moist areas for termites, especially where water has puddled.

 • Check around decks, porches, latticework and any wooden surfaces that touch the ground.

 • Use screening over attic vents to block termite entry.

 • Remove tree stumps, untreated fence posts and firewood that are stored near your home.

 • Spread mulch in low mounds and several inches away from your house.

 What About Treatment?

 Termite control is complicated and requires a thorough knowledge of chemicals and the insect itself.
-That’s why it’s best to contact a pest control professional, like Terminix, and get an annual inspection to reduce the chances of an infestation.
+That’s why it’s best to contact a pest control professional and get an annual inspection to reduce the chances of an infestation.